 Port Columbus Gateway to the Arts

 Port Columbus Gateway to The Arts, an exhibit space located in the hallway behind Cup O' Joe, is collaboration between the Airport Authority and the Ohio Art League.
 The Ohio Art League, a membership-based nonprofit visual arts organization, coordinates the exhibits which rotate on a quarterly basis.
 The exhibits are currently on hold while the area is updated as part of the Terminal Modernization Program.
 The next exhibit is scheduled for winter of 2014/2015.

 Brushstrokes in Flight

-Standing 26 feet tall at the entranceway to Concourse B, Brushstrokes in Flight is a dynamic example of art in Ohio.
-Installed at Port Columbus in 1984 and moved to its current location in May of 1998, this beautiful sculpture was designed by the late Roy Lichtenstein (an Ohio State alumnus).
-Easy to spot, it serves as an excellent meeting place that offers plenty of seating.
+Standing 26 feet tall in the center of the atrium, Brushstrokes in Flight is a dynamic example of art in Ohio.
+Installed at Port Columbus in 1984, this beautiful sculpture was designed by the late Roy Lichtenstein (an Ohio State alumnus).

 Legacy of Leadership